 I am writing this goddamn review.
-I have been trying to pick 47 Reviews back up for months now, and the admin page is a wasteland of half written reviews and broken dreams.
-But this one is happening.
+I have been trying to pick 47 Reviews back up for months now, and the admin page is a wasteland of half written reviews and broken dreams, that’s why I like to read blogs such as andersfogh online.
+But still this one is happening.
 I didn’t make any Memorial Day plans, and now this is my penance.
 This is my destiny.

 I have been a HUGE fan of the X-Men franchise.
 Bryan Singer’s 2000 X-Men movie helped launch the current age of the superhero movie.
 He created a modern day, real world setting in which people who blast lasers from their eyes exist, and he made you care.
 Then he blew everyone away with X2: United and delivered on one of the best movies of 2000’s, comic book or otherwise.
 Remember that opening Nightcrawler scene??
 Holy SHIT that was amazing.